dgrebb/jira-tools/README.md

 6. the remaining prompts will guide through Jira configuration

 For detailed steps read this: [Engineering in Program Management — Run Jira Server in Docker](https://www.dgrebb.com/post/engineering-in-program-management-run-jira-server-in-docker/)

+## Feature Generator

+This is a Svelte, ChatGPT-enabeld app that can create Jira project data in Epic, User Story, Sub-task, and Bug formats with nesting based on instruction.

+### Starting

+1. run `make plan-setup`
+2. run `make plan`

+## Release Cascade

+This is a small Svelte app that can be used to create releases and "fix" versions across projects.

+It needs to be configured via the provided `src/lib/apiConfig.example.js` file, which should be renamed `apiConfig.js`.

+### Starting

+1. run `make cascade-setup`
+2. run `make cascade`